 This statement should now run without errors.

-Read my guide on the Oracle UPDATE statement for more information.
+Read my guide on the SQL UPDATE statement for more information.

 If you’re getting the “ORA-00933 sql command not properly ended” on DELETE, then your query might look like this: